One Stop Nepal Travel Information

 Glorious Nepal History – A Brief Introduction

 Nepal, a small, landlocked nation located in between India, Tibet and China, is the only Hindu country in the world.
-It is a partly forested, partly cultivated and partly barren country due to the presence of rich forests, pastures, agricultural lands and mountain regions here. pollution control The glorious Nepal history is highly influenced by China and India.
+It is a partly forested, partly cultivated and partly barren country due to the presence of rich forests, pastures, agricultural lands and mountain regions here.
+The glorious Nepal history is highly influenced by China and India.
 Nepal has been a home to different nomadic groups therefore it has evolved as a multi-cultural, multi-ethnic, multi-lingual and multi-religious country.

 Based on the legends, central Nepal was split into three kingdoms in the mid 15th century up till late 18th century after which, it was unified under the monarchy of the Shah dynasty.
 The original language of Nepal is Khas Kura that was later officially named as Nepali.